-- Develop distinctive Signature Events that raise the image and profile of the city to attract visitors, building on our strengths in heritage and music - · Consider bidding for UK City of Culture 2025 as a Major Event to inspire the sector and the City, acting as a beacon to signal the cultural regeneration of Gloucester
+- Develop distinctive Signature Events that raise the image and profile of the city to attract visitors, building on our strengths in heritage and music - Consider bidding for UK City of Culture 2025 as a Major Event to inspire the sector and the City, acting as a beacon to signal the cultural regeneration of Gloucester

 - 16. Invest in and develop one or two existing Growth Events, and encourage the creation of new events with potential, into a small portfolio of nationally significant Signature Events.
 Examples include the existing Strike a Light Festival, the Gloucester History Festival and a potential Folk Festival - 17.
-Evaluate the potential investment required and return on investment to develop a bid for UK City of Culture of Gloucester with neighbouring towns and regions, to promote the existing and newly developed, quality, heritage and cultural in 2025 as a Major Event to inspire the sector and the City, acting as a beacon to signal the cultural regeneration
+Evaluate the potential investment required and return on investment to develop a bid for UK City of Culture in 2025 as a Major Event to inspire the sector and the City, acting as a beacon to signal the cultural regeneration of Gloucester